ALEHACKsp/primal-loader/readme.md

          //Dump relocs and place it here.
          m_relocations.emplace_back (0x0);
      ```
      Hint: It is almost impossible to automatically restore erased relocations.
 But it is quite possible to dump a segment with a different address value (Largest address -> Smallest).
-Thus, you can go through the cycle and restore some of the relocs, but you cannot restore all relocationsd without human intervention.
+Thus, you can go through the cycle and restore some of the relocs, but you cannot restore all relocations without human intervention.

    ##
    ##### Stage 2: Setup RuntimeHandler configuration.